pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ## State Sync Operation Modes

 State sync can be viewed as a state machine that transverses various modes the node can be in, including:
-* Pacemaker Mode
+* Synced Mode
 * Sync Mode
 * Server Mode

 The functionality of the node depends on the mode it is operating it.

-*NOTE: that the modes are not necessarily mutually exclusive (e.g. the node can be in `Server Mode` and `Pacemaker Mode` at the same time).*
+*NOTE: that the modes are not necessarily mutually exclusive (e.g. the node can be in `Server Mode` and `Synced Mode` at the same time).*

-### Pacemaker Mode
+### Synced Mode
-If the Node is `Synced` or `localSyncState.Height == GlobalSyncMeta.Height` then the `StateSync` protocol is in `PacemakerMode`.
+If the Node is `Synced` or `localSyncState.Height == GlobalSyncMeta.Height` then the `StateSync` protocol is in `SyncedMode`.

-In `PacemakerMode`, the Node is caught up to the latest block and relies on the Consensus Module's Pacemaker to maintain a synchronous state with the global `SyncState`.
+In `SyncedMode`, the Node is caught up to the latest block and relies on new blocks to be propagated via the P2P network after Validators reach consensus.

 ### Sync Mode
 If the Node is `Syncing` or `localSyncState.Height < GlobalSyncMeta.Height` then the `StateSync` protocol is in `SyncMode`.